 You have to remember that you have only 15 bid proposals a month: if you use all of them, you’ll have to purchase more.

 Another one of the world’s biggest freelance sites.
 It has over 160 professional categories and allows hiring freelancers from your country or all over the world for both small and big projects.

 You can sign up there for free and get 10 free bids for a month, but if you want more, you’ll have to upgrade your membership (though it doesn’t have to be very expensive: you can choose one of the low-cost plans).

 Guru is good both for experienced freelancers and for ones who’re just starting to work in this field.
 If you don’t have an outstanding portfolio, do not worry: it’s possible to take a skill test (or a few) to prove your skills.
 Clients actually look at the results of these tests, so it can be a good way to increase your professional “worth” on this site.

-After you choose a website that appeals to you the most, prepare yourself for hard work.
-Getting first project can be hard, but if you remain patient and keep trying, you’ll succeed in the end.
+After you choose a website that appeals to you the most, prepares yourself for hard work.
+Getting the first project can be hard, but if you remain patient and keep trying, you’ll succeed in the end.
 I wish you good luck with that!